dhanushka350/eurobet/src/main/resources/static/README.md

 gulp
 ```

-Running gulp for the first time will start the interactive set-up.
+Running gulp for the first scrtime will start the interactive set-up.

 This helps you create two important files ``semantic.json`` which stores your folder set-up, and ``themes.config`` a central file for setting ui themes.